KleberVales/nutrition-service/README.md

 The Nutrition Service manages the user's daily nutritional information.

 The current implementation provides an endpoint for registering a meal.
 When a meal is registered, the service:

+1. Receives the user ID and meal calories.
+2. Finds the user's nutrition record for the current day.
+3. Adds the meal calories to the daily calorie total.
+4. Persists the updated nutrition information.
+5. Returns the updated result.